bpd2119/GitHub-test/README.md

 # GitHub-test
-Testing out git and GitHub
+Testing out Git and GitHub

+Hi!

+I'm learning to use Git and GitHub.
+This is my practice README.